lunqwe/todo-google-auth/README.md

-# Test task for Zapply AI
+# Todo application

 The project implements the Todo management system.

-*Note: I submitted a .env file in addition to my project.*
+Also there is an ability to login using Google authentication.

 ## Instructions (to launch using Docker)